 Generally, all third offenders face vessel impoundment or immobilization for 90 days.
 And typically, if a third offender had a BAC of .15% or more or a passenger under 18 years old, the minimum fine will be $4,000.

 The consequences of a BUI are serious.
 If you've been arrested for or charged with boating under the influence, you should get in contact with a qualified attorney.
-An experienced BUI attorney should be able to tell you how the law applies to the facts of your case and whether there are any available defenses to your charges.
+An experienced DUI attorney should be able to tell you how the law applies to the facts of your case and whether there are any available defenses to your charges.